THE AQUARIUM’S YELLOW ITINERARY

 oriental small-clawed otter

-These oriental small-clawed otters are distinguished above all by their front paws, which they use to feed on molluscs, crabs and other small aquatic creatures.
+These otters are most notable for their forelimbs, which they use to feed on molluscs, crabs, and other small aquatic animals.

-Habitat degradation, pollution and hunting have led the oriental small-clawed otter to be considered a vulnerable species by the IUCN Red List of Threatened Species.
+Unlike other otters, this species spends most of its time on land.
+Habitat degradation, pollution, and hunting have led the Oriental small-clawed otter to be classified as vulnerable and listed on the IUCN Red List.

 Cuvier’s dwarf caiman